Session Store

 For the encryption key and IV, set base64-encoded values.
 To increase the key strength, the following functions may be used to generate the key and IV.

-Using Base64Util or java.util.Base64.Encoder, which is added in Java 8, is better for base64 encoding.
+Using Base64Util or java.util.Base64.Encoder is better for base64 encoding.

 Session variables always exist in normal screen transitions, but in some cases, session variables that originally existed may not be accessible due to incorrect screen transitions being performed using the back button of the browser.
 Since an exception indicating that the session variable does not exist ( SessionKeyNotFoundException ) is thrown, transition to an arbitrary error page is possible by catching this exception.